ParadiseOliver/ScoringSystem/README.md

 # ScoringSystem
-Trampoline and DMT Online Scoring System
+Trampoline and DMT Online Scoring System.
+Submit entries, score routines and view results all in one place.